learn-co-curriculum/looping-readme/README.md

 puts "And the Loop is Done"
 ```

 Our loop starts, it prints our message, and then the next line of code, `break` will actually end the loop.
-A loop that only runs once isn't useful.
-Neither is a loop that runs forever.
-So how do we actually build a useful loop, say, that runs exactly 10 times?
+So how do we actually build a loop that runs, say, exactly 10 times?
 Well first, we need a counter.
-Then we need to conditionally break out of the loop when the counter reaches 10.
 Then we need to increment the counter at every iteration (or execution of the loop).
+Finally we need to conditionally break out of the loop when the counter reaches 10.

 ```ruby
 counter = 0 # Start our counter at 0, we have never run the loop